kukurocks/demoWithTests/README.md

 leveraging the DTO pattern for efficient data transfer.
 It boasts seamless database versioning through both `Flyway and Liquibase`, empowering you to choose the optimal solution for your needs.
-It utilizes `Docker and Docker Compose` for containerized deployment, ensuring consistent and portable environments.
+It utilizes `Docker Compose` for containerized deployment, ensuring consistent and portable environments.
 Additionally, it handles `email integration and secure file storage`, while providing comprehensive `OpenApi documentation`